 New Mobile App Fights Food Insecurity and Stigma

 Choosing between paying rent and buying food is a decision we all hope never to face.
-But the truth is, many families — roughly 12% of U.S. households — live with food insecurity, meaning they're not certain of having enough food to feed everyone in their household.
+But the truth is, many families — roughly 12% of U.S. households — live with food insecurity, which means they're not certain they'll have enough food to feed everyone in their household.
 Many more people lack consistent access to enough affordable and nutritious food to sustain a healthy, active life.

 Food pantries and nutritional assistance programs are meant to help, but they have their shortcomings.
 All too often, pantries and other free and low-cost sources of food have limited selections — an important factor for those with dietary restrictions or chronic health conditions — or haven't thoughtfully considered their customer experience.
 These food sources can also be hard to track down, especially for those with limited time and experience navigating the many options.